smcgdub/MS3_Project_Tipsy_Mac_Staggers/README2.md

 ### **1.1 - Target Audience** ###

 * This website is aimed at anyone who is looking for instructions on how to make a cocktail/drink that they may not be familiar with or are unsure about what ingredients, quantaties and steps to follow to make that drink.
-The site is built around user engagement and all users are encouraged to register and add their favourite drinks to the site.
+The site is built around user engagement and all users are encouraged to register and add their favourite drinks to the site, the more registered users generating content the better the site will become.

 ### **1.2 - Visitor goals** ###